 If you're over 19, you might still be considered a child who is entitled to child support.
 If you have a disability and can't work to support yourself or you're enrolled in a full-time post-secondary education, you can apply for child support on your own.
 If this is your situation, you'll have to prove that you're in financial need.
 A support order won't automatically be made.

 If you're thinking about making a claim for child support, speak to a lawyer first, as the process can be quite complicated.
-For information about how to find a lawyer or get legal aid, see Who can help? page on the Legal Services Society website.
+For information about how to find a lawyer or get legal aid, see Can you sue your parents for support? and Tips about getting legal help page on the Legal Aid BC website.